-This is a major reason why social democratic governments fail to end capitalism through reforms.
+This is a major reason why reformist socialist have failed to end capitalism.
 It is a problem of state power- the capture, as opposed to the destruction of, the capitalist state.
 In its liberal conception the state is a neutral tool, a bureaucracy subjected to popular democratic pressures as well as elite interests that diffuses the power of both.
 Its purpose is to take the input from every sector of society and create an output of compromises and solutions to societal tensions and problems.
 Through the lens of liberalism it seems that Corbyn can skew the playing field in favor of the working class.

 But it is evident, even in the most generous reading of the liberal understanding of the state, that Corbyn’s social democracy cannot take away the power of the capitalist class – only reduce it – and even then, only for a short period of time.
 Neoliberal attacks on New Deal policies in the U.S. and social democratic ones in Europe show that gains made by the working class within the capitalist state are never safe for long.
 Despite its popularity, this conception of the state is fundamentally wrong.